ClydeDz/slack-simulator/docs/get-started.md

 - **Channels**: Public and private channels where users can post messages and bots can respond
 - **Direct Messages**: Private conversations between two or more users
 - **Apps**: Private conversations between users and bots
-- **Identity Switcher**: At the bottom-left of the screen, use this to switch between different users to test multi-user scenarios
+- **Identity Switcher**: At the bottom-left of the screen, use this to switch between locally mocked users for testing multi-user scenarios.
+No email signup or external accounts are required.
 - **Tabs**: At the top-center of the screen, navigation to switch between Workspace, API, Logs, and Database views
 - **Theme Switcher**: At the top-right of the screen, use this to switch between Slack Light and Slack Dark themes
 - **Reset workspace**: At the top-right of the screen, use this to reset the workspace to its initial state